Undertovv/Useful-Aliases/README.md

 # Useful-Aliases
-Blank .bashrc with aliases for deploying VMs and Pis
+bashrc with aliases and a PS1 for deploying new systems